-Being an expat can be hard at times and it’s when those times are rough that you just want some of the comforts from home.
+Being an expat can be hard at times, and it’s when those times are rough that you just want some of the comforts from home.
 And it’s most often during the holidays, like Thanksgiving when it’s just another day of the week everywhere else in the world or Christmas when you’re missing your favorite cookies and Christmas morning pancakes, that homesickness really sets in.
-I compiled this list of best gifts for American expats between my own food stuffs and items that I ask my mom to haul over to Europe and the things my expat friends told me that they just can’t live without.
+We compiled this list of best gifts for American expats between my own food stuffs and items that I ask my mom to haul over to Europe and the things my expat friends told me that they just can’t live without.

 No, seriously.
 Macaroni & Cheese does something to Americans living abroad.
 I can’t even tell you the last time I actually had a box of mac & cheese, but it didn’t take long before I wanted it.
 I craved it.

 I just had Tim bring me several boxes when we met up in the Philippines so I could have them on hand in France.
 I could definitely buy pasta and make homemade, but sometimes you just want the box that somehow magically turns orange cheese powder into a pot of delicious goodness.